antgroup/YASA-Engine/README.md

 <img src="folder-img/newLanguage.png"  />

-### High Analysis Accuracy, Measurable, and Unified Across Languages
+### High Analysis Accuracy, Measurable, and Unified Multi-Languages
 - YASA is based on unified multi-language symbolic interpretation capabilities, offering high precision and scalability in static code analysis.
 It naturally supports domain-sensitive, context-sensitive, object-sensitive, path-sensitive, and flow-sensitive capabilities in the field of static analysis.

 - During YASA's development, we used [xAST](https://github.com/alipay/ant-application-security-testing-benchmark) to evaluate and verify our capabilities, achieving "measurable capabilities."
 We compared YASA's performance with other open-source program analysis tools under the xAST evaluation system: